 Your odds of winning an elimination contest are much like your odds of hitting a parlay since you’re going to need to rollover a streak of picking a winner longer than anybody else in the contest.
 The advantage is you don’t have to pick against a spread.
 Some weeks of the NFL season there are teams that are -400 favorites (80% implied probability) based on the moneyline.
 Other weeks maybe a -120 (54.5%) is all you have left to use.

-Even if we assumed you could find a 63% chance to win every week, the odds of you running off 20 straight winners is 0.63^20 = .000097, or roughly 1 in a Million.
+Even if we assumed you could find a 63% chance to win every week, the odds of you running off 20 straight winners is 0.63^20 = .000097, or roughly 1 in ten thousand.
 Fortunately for you, you’re not competing against the house in a challenge to rip off 20 winners in a row.
 You’re competing against other entries facing similar odds.

 Estimating How Long an NFL Elimination Contest Will Last